XilerNet/specification/README.md

 ### How is validity checked?

 1. Checks if the record has a valid structure
-2. Is the `valid from unix epoch` has been passed, and if it is still before the expiry date (+1 year from validity)
+2. Is the `valid from unix epoch` has been passed, and if it is still before the expiry date (+356 days from validity)

 If there are multiple records with the same domain name, the first one will be used.
-Once the first one has been expired, the wallet of the first domain will be checked, to see if a record has been bought before the first one expired.
-If the wallet owns such a record, that record will be seen as the adopter.
-If it does not, the first record created after the expiry will be seen as the adopter.

 ## Subdomains / DNS records

 Your domain inscription only defines that you own a domain.
 No linking to a addess or record has been made here, as this would prevent you from making any change in the future.
-The soltion to this is to create an extra inscription and check if the walled which owns the DNS inscription also owns the first and valid domain.
+The solution to this is to create an extra inscription and check if the walled which owns the DNS inscription also owns the first and valid domain.

 The records get validated by this REGEX expression: `DNS [a-z\d](?:[a-z\d-]{0,251}[a-z\d])?.o [a-z\d](?:[a-z\d\.-]{1,62}[a-zd])?\.
 [A-Z]{1,5} [A-Z]{2} \d{1,9} \S+ [a-z\d]{64}i[0-9] \S+`, as you can see.
 These inscriptions are again case sensive, and restricted.
 This is to prevent phising attacks within the `.o` domain space.
 Further validation and restrictions might be applied to the RDATA dependin on the record type. *(eg a A record only allowing a ip, etc)*